What to Know Before Signing Her Up for Sleepaway Camp

 Sleepaway camps are a lot pricier than typical day camps.
 Most camps require a deposit when you register—and often give discounts if you pay in full in advance.
 Decide what kind of camp he should try.

 Does he want to hone his soccer or horseback riding skills, or is he looking to try a range of activities?
 There’s a camp for almost every interest out there, plus plenty that cater to kids who like a traditional experience that offers a little bit of everything.

 Go to open houses.

 After you narrow down your choices, set up a visit so you can both get a feel for the camp’s vibe.
-Ask questions about a typical week at the camp and the ground rules to make sure it’s a good fit.
+Ask questions about a typical week and the ground rules to make sure it’s a good fit.

 Ask families about their experiences.

-Talk to friends or the camp’s Facebook group to get the lowdown on your first choice.
+Talk to friends or members of the camp’s Facebook group to get the lowdown on your top choice.
 They’ll give honest pros and cons and tell you how the camp fares when it comes to allergies, special needs or anything else on your list.
 You’ll also get a feel for whether it’s good for first-timers.

 Find out what your camp requires and plan ahead.
 In most cases, you’ll need to send the results from a physical or updated records from your doctor to the camp.